abtin/notes/2022/Feb.md

 - Thinking of writing a liveness/readiness probe for redis to use it when the cache is full. would that work as a mechanism to create back pressure on the data writers?

+### Feb 24, 2022

+#### Thoughts

+- I need a way to visually capture the dependencies between systems, upstream and downstream.
+Something like https://eth.build is very useful.
+I need some attributes about the systems and a way to connect them to their upstream and downstream systems.